 An excellent photograph taken from a similar location but this time at night on a time exposure.
 The quality is not ideal, being perhaps a little over exposed but, no matter, it captures the atmosphere perfectly.
 Compares well with Harry Eccleston’s photograph in the next section.

 A summer’s day photograph deserving of a full size ‘splash’ showing the gas main on the left which ran to the gas holder.
-The main service ramp into the cast house is visible – as are two seemingly identical Morris Marinas !
+The main service ramp into the cast house is visible with the glassed in ‘No Entry’ sign on the left which flashed when casting.
+Note also the two seemingly identical Morris Marinas !
 (NOTE: If you expand by clicking on the image, use the ‘back’ arrow to return to the page.)

 This image captures the ‘firework display’ of casting.